pingcap/docs-cn/dashboard/dashboard-ops-security.md

 It is recommended that you see [Use TiDB Dashboard behind a Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn a safe and recommended reverse proxy configuration.

+## Enable TLS for reverse proxy

+To further enhance the security of the transport layer, you can enable TLS for reverse proxy, and even introduce mTLS to authenticate user certificates.

+See [Configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html) and [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination/) for more details.

 ## Other recommended safety measures

 - [Enable TLS Authentication and Encrypt the Stored Data](/enable-tls-between-components.md)